top of page

 • 4 years of English including literature and writing

-• 4 years of math including a minimum of
+• 4 years of Math including a minimum of

-Algebra I, Algebra II, Geometry, and Trigonometry
+Algebra I, Algebra II, Geometry, and Other

-• 2-4 years of social sciences, such as
+• 2-4 years of Social Sciences, such as

 World History, World Geography, US History, and US Government

-• 2-3 years of lab sciences, such as
+• 2-3 years of Lab Sciences, such as

 Biology, Chemistry, and Physics

-• Electives
+• 2-4 Electives per semester

 Be sure that your student covers the material that is expected by the institutions to which they will apply.
 If your student doesn't yet know what they want to do after high school, it is a good idea to examine the requirements of a variety of institutions so that you can plan for all of the options.
 Most schools have a page listing the high school requirements for applicants, but requirements may be different for specific colleges/degree programs within each university.